hanabi/hanabi.github.io/docs/level-12.md

   - Nothing is played on the stacks.
   - Alice clues number 3 to Cathy, touching a red 3 on slot 1 as a *Play Clue*.
   - Bob blind-plays red 1.
   - Bob now knows that it was a *3 Bluff* and that no-one is promised the red 2.
-This is because even though the red 1 is the same suit as the red 3, *3 Bluffs* take precedence over *Double Finesses* as long as the clue type (number 3) does not match the card that was blind-played (a number 1).
+This is because even though the red 1 is the same suit as the red 3, *3 Bluffs* take precedence over *Double Finesses* as long as the clue type (number 3) does not connect to the card that was blind-played (a number 1).

 <br />

 ### Known Bluffs

 - Usually, when a *Bluff* occurs, the blind-playing player has no idea that is a *Bluff* - they assume they are playing a specific card into a true *Finesse*.
-- However, in rare situations, a clue will be given that looks like a *Finesse*, but the next player will know for sure that they do not have the "matching" card.
+- However, in rare situations, a clue will be given that looks like a *Finesse*, but the next player will know for sure that they do not have the "connecting" card.
 - In these situations, if the next player cannot see a better explanation for the clue, then they should blind-play their *Finesse Position* card as a *Known Bluff*.
 - For example:
   - The player might see all of the copies of the card that they are supposed to be blind-playing.